 - cheese slices, cubes or sticks

 - yoghurt – natural or fruit yoghurt.
 Try freezing a tub of yoghurt and putting it in your lunch box.
 By lunchtime, it will have partially thawed and be ready to eat.
-Remember to include a spoon.
+Remember to include a spoon

 - milk – either cow’s milk or calcium-enriched legume/bean/cereal milk products.
-In the summer, try freezing milk overnight and wrap in a cloth for the lunch box to minimize the sweating.
+In the summer, try freezing milk overnight and wrap in a cloth for the lunch box to minimise the sweating.
 By lunchtime, it will be ready to drink.